Custom Search

-The necessary heat to increase and maintain the temperature of an outdoor pool can be expressed as
+The total required heat to increase and maintain the temperature in an outdoor pool can be calculated as

 htotal = hsurface + hheat-up (1)